- ATTENDANCE ACHIEVEMENT PROGRAM

 This team mapped the existing truancy citation process to better understand the challenges and opportunities for improvement.
 The team then engaged tribal stakeholders in discussions about the factors contributing to truancy and the kinds of interventions needed to improve school attendance.
 The planning team also researched successful truancy intervention models in efforts to design an evidence-based approach that would build on the community’s strengths.

 As a result of these efforts, the tribe decided to adapt the Attendance Achievement Program model, first developed by the Center for Court Innovation.
-This approach would feature a court diversion program for truant youth and their families and a set of revisions to the tribal code to support the new program.
+This approach would feature a court diversion program for truant youth and their families and a set of revisions to the tribal code to support the new program.“Trying to bridge between cultural ways of past and current practices is always a challenge.” – Annette Leyva, Program Staff

 The Attendance Achievement Program aims to improve attendance rates among Pascua Yaqui students and reduce instances of truancy citations.
 The program strives to develop intervention strategies that are grounded in a solid understanding of the underlying causes of truancy, individualized to meet the needs of each student, and engage families in a comprehensive range of supportive services.